antmercado94/bingocompanionapp-api/README.md

 [MongoDB](https://www.mongodb.com/) is used as the database for this project and will require its [URI connection string](https://www.mongodb.com/docs/manual/reference/connection-string/) to be set as an [env](#environment-variables) variable. **The server will not start until a database connection is established**.

-[SendGrid](https://sendgrid.com/) API is a cloud-based SMTP provider that is used to send email from a specified email host.
-This requires having an account with SendGrid and obtaining an API key that should be set as an [env](#environment-variables) variable.
+[Gmail](https://www.google.com/gmail/about/) auth is used for nodemailer [SMTP transport](https://nodemailer.com/smtp/) config to simply send a password reset link to a specified email.
+This requires having an account with google and obtaining an app password that should be set as an [env](#environment-variables) variable.
+See this guide [here](https://medium.com/@y.mehnati_49486/how-to-send-an-email-from-your-gmail-account-with-nodemailer-837bf09a7628) for more details.

 ## **Installation and setup**